stanulilic/stanleyulili.com-old/_posts/2020-03-04-global-objects-in-nodejs.md

 This can come handy when reading and writing files with Node.js.

 ## __filename
 __filename returns the absolute path of the file being executed.
-It not availble in the Node.js REPL.
+It is not available in the Node.js REPL.

 Delete the code in `main.js` and add the following code.
 ```javascript